Mechanisms of human cell division & organelle identity

 Eukaryotic cells are characterised by the complex internal membrane organelles of the secretory and endocytic pathways.
 These organelles allow the compartmentalisation of the cell, so that different chemical environments can exist simultaneously within one cell.
 For this system to function, it is essential that each membrane compartment, or organelle, can establish and maintain a unique identity.
 This is achieved by the action of selective vesicle transport reactions.
 Coat protein complexes assemble on one organelle, select the protein and lipid cargo to be transferred, and then pinch off a small vesicle structure.
 This vesicle then moves in a vectorial fashion towards the target organelle.
 A complex recognition process then ensues mediated by the Rab GTPases that act as molecular switches or timers cycling between a GDP- (off) and GTP-bound (on) states.
 If this is recognition event is successful the vesicle becomes tethered to its target, and then fuses due to the action of the SNARE membrane fusion proteins and their cofactors.
 A growing number of human diseases are caused by mutations in genes encoding components of this membrane trafficking machinery.
 It is the failure to transport proteins and lipids to the correct destination, and correctly maintain the identity of cellular organelles that explains these diseases.

 The Barr group is particularly interested in Rab functions during cell polarisation and migration events, and the formation of complex sensory structures such as the primary cilium.
 A crucial determinant of the Rab GTPase system is the need to specifically activate a unique set of Rabs on a target membrane.
 This is a complex problem due to the large number (>60) Rab GTPases encoded in the human genome, and requires a combination of animal cell biology and biochemistry, mass spectrometry and protein structure determination to identify and characterise the underlying molecular machinery.
-Current projects focus on a large family of Rab guanine nucleotide exchange factors that we have recently identified containing DENN and DENN-related domains, with diverse roles in trafficking at Golgi and endosomes, and in the formation of specialised organelles such as pigment granules (Figure 2).
+Current projects focus on a large family of Rab guanine nucleotide exchange factors that we have recently identified containing DENN and DENN-related domains, with diverse roles in trafficking at the endoplasmic reticulum, Golgi and endosomes, and in the formation of specialised organelles such as pigment granules (Figure 2).

 Figure 2: Pigmentation & blood clotting defects in Hermansky-Pudlak Syndrome due to loss of Rab32 regulation by Hps1 (Rab32 &Tyrp1).